 The Argentine Mining Code also requires the presentation of a plan of investment for each Mina.
 The plan of investment contemplates a minimum expenditure of 300 times the annual fee and should be accomplished within five years following the request from the government.
-No request from the government has been made with respect to any of the Minas.
+Each Filo Mining Mina has had its respective investment plan approved by the authority.